two men talk while one of them pointing finger at a wall

 Selection Criteria

-We determine where funding will play a critical role in ensuring that the un- and under-connected have faster, cheaper, and more resilient Internet access based on some combination of the following criteria:
+We determine where funding will play a critical role in ensuring that unconnected and under-connected communities have faster, cheaper, and more resilient Internet access.
+There are two categories of funding available: IXP Support and Peering Ecosystem Support.
+Please note that the criteria is different for each category.
+Read more about the criteria below:

 • A substantial market with at least three (3) independent ISPs and at least 20% Internet penetration rate